Most Indian corporates have protection against weakening rupee: Moody's

-New Delhi, April 29 (IANS) Most Indian companies have currency protections against a weakening rupee said Moody's Investors Service.
+New Delhi: Most Indian companies have currency protections against a weakening rupee said Moody's Investors Service.

 "Most companies have protections to limit the effect of currency fluctuations," said Annalisa Di Chiara, a Moody's Senior Vice President.